 8:30 a.m. - 4 p.m.

-$30, includes transportation to sites, lunch, snacks, and materials
+$90 per person, includes transportation to sites, lunch, and materials

 Ethan Neerdaels - Bdewakantunwan Dakota - In 2012 he was a Minnesota Historical Society History Museum Fellow as well as American Indian History Museum Fellow.
 He is a graduate of the University of Minnesota with a degree in American Indian Studies and a focus on the Dakota language, where he also was a teaching assistant of the beginning and intermediate Dakota language classes.
 He was the storyteller for the 2013 Shakopee Mdewakanton Community Wacipi.
 He recently began writing for Maḳóc̣e Etáη Yaóṭaηiη , a seasonal Dakota language publication.
 He is committed to the renewal of Dakota language and lifeways as well as the recovery of a Dakota land base.

 Ramona Kitto Stately is a enrolled member of the Santee Sioux Nation.
 She has a Bachelor of Arts degree in Dakota Art and Culture and and is a Masters of Education candidate 2013 with a focus on Teacher Leadership.
 She has coordinated and directed the Success for the Future grant for ISD279 Osseo Area School District.
 The purpose of this Indian Education program is to enhance the cultural identity of the Native American child and promote post secondary options.
 Her greatest accomplishment is being the mother of two children, Jillian (17) and Reuben (14) She is an accomplished artist who makes plains style moccasins.
 She believes that this is not only a traditional shoe covering, but a representation of the path we choose to walk in this life.
 She says “As indigenous people today, we have to walk in two worlds and be successful in both.
 If we use our native identity and traditional values as a foundation, we can walk forward into the future with confidence and success.”